 Join educators from across the state for the 2016 Texas Behavior Support State Conference.
 This event is held annually to address prevention and intervention strategies at all levels of the PBIS multitier model of support, including school-wide implementation.

-The 11th Annual Texas Behavior Support State Conference was held at Region 4 on June 23–25, 2015.
+The 12th Annual Texas Behavior Support State Conference was held at Region 4 on June 28–30, 2016.
 Presentations from national, regional, and local experts in the field were featured, as were presentations from campuses across the state that have demonstrated successful implementation of PBIS strategies.
-This year, 233 campus and district administrators, including assistant superintendents, attended the TBS Administrator Preconference.
-More than 950 participants, including educators from across the state and from California, Florida, Illinois, Maryland, Massachusetts, Missouri, Oregon, and Utah, attended the general conference.
+This year, 266 campus and district administrators, including assistant superintendents, attended the TBS Administrator Preconference.
+More than 1100 participants, including educators from across the state attended the general conference.
 Visit the conference website to obtain conference handouts.

 In the past, some of the materials authored by Region 4/Texas Behavior Support contained the abbreviation PBS to refer to Positive Behavioral Support.
 This use is in no way related to, endorsed by, or supported by the Public Broadcasting Service.
 To avoid confusion, Region 4/Texas Behavior Support has begun using the abbreviation PBIS for Positive Behavioral Interventions and Supports.
 The PBS used in past materials and the currently used PBIS may be read interchangeably and without any alteration in meaning.